 Amongst the many contributions they made to the success of the workshops was to develop an in-house video that shared the history, some of the famous advertising moments, the accomplishments achieved and the awards won.

-Layering the CX culture and values over their proud made everything easier.
+Layering CX culture and values over that sense of pride made everything easier.

 As we tabulated the comments and themes across the sessions we found a regular comment (paraphrased) to be: